 - Spray roses

-All of these flower types can be paired up with fillers, other flowers, foliage or left by themselves.
+All these flower types can be paired with fillers, other flowers, or foliage, or left by themselves.

 - Roses, mini calla lilies, and stock